Making And Using A

 Step 2.

-In the materials palette choose different colours for the
+In the materials palette pick different colours for the background and foreground.

 Step 3.

-You can do this at any time during the next few steps,
+the layer and add a new one at any time during the next few steps, or hide the current

-at the moment we are only testing the appearance of
+layer and add a new one.
+At the moment we are only testing the settings on the brush.

 Step 4.